Q: Why do i need to train my dog?

 A) We walk our dog for lots of reasons for exercise, a chance to take care of bodily functions, to get out and socialize a bit, a healthy activity for dog and pet parent together.
 We know why we take the dogs out for a walk, but do we understand what dogs look forward to while out on their walks?.
 Dogs don’t get out to see the world as much as we do, so they tend to pull as soon as they step out of the door.
 The solution is to use a harness which doesn’t prohibit free movement of joints and an appropriate length of leash which lets the dog see the world through his nose while out on a walk, where he directs the pace & where his nose directs without yanking, making it a pleasant experience for dog and pet parent alike.

 Q) I have heard of many situations where people have hired trainers that their dogs comply with but when the pet parent gives the command, the dog disobeys?

 A) This scenario occurs when the dog is being bullied by the dog trainer to obey him.
 At Princely Paws, we despise such methods.
-Our training techniques are specifically designed according to your dog’s temperament, needs & natural behaviours in mind.
+Our training techniques are specifically designed according to your dog’s temperament, needs & natural behaviors in mind.
 We ensure that the pet parent is actively participating during the training sessions where we teach them the nuances of leash training.
 It takes two to “Tango” so equal onus lies on the pet parent too.
-As components such as the length of the leash& the kind of harness matter too.
+As components such as the length of the leash & the kind of harness matter too.

 Q) I have just adopted an Indian Pariah puppy off the streets and have been told that they cannot be trained is that a fact?